vlang/tccbin/README.md

 Please note that it is intended to be a ***minimalism*** version just enough to support V on ***32-bit/64-bit Windows***.
 One of the beauties of tcc is its portability.

-## What if V reports lack of C header files?
+## What if V reports lack of C header files in use?
 Please try finding extra header files in [this](http://download.savannah.gnu.org/releases/tinycc/winapi-full-for-0.9.27.zip) official full version of tcc.
 What's more, in this case please create a PR to help us improve tccbin.

 ## How is it made? / What are the differences from original tcc?